"What gets recognized gets valued." - Colleen Wilcox, Author and Teacher

 - Make a Difference in the Lives of Our Students - Volunteer

-- Monthly Meetings are typically the 3rd Tuesday of each month in the QO Media Center at 7pm.
+- Quarterly Meetings will now be held in the QO Media Center at 7pm, our next meeting will take place on September 25th.
 Check the PTSA Calendar for additional dates and what will be going on at each meeting.

-- Help Raise Money Through Grocery Shopping - simply sign-up for Giant or Safeway to donate to QOHS anytime you use your bonus or club card.
+- Help Raise Money Through Grocery Shopping - simply sign-up for Giant or Harris Teeter to donate to QOHS anytime you use your bonus or club card.
 Information and sign-up is online and easy!

-- Reflections Program - Reflections was created by the National PTA to be an arts recognition and achievement program for students.
+- Reflections Program - Last year's competition was a huge success, see how QO students have done by checking out the Arts Awards page.
+Reflections was created by the National PTA to be an arts recognition and achievement program for students.
 The program provides opportunities for students to express themselves creatively and to receive positive recognition for original works of art inspired by a pre-selected theme, while increasing community awareness on the importance of the arts in education.
-Check back for more information or check last year's information in the links to the right.

 These tutoring companies come highly recommended by students and parents in the QO Community.
 Each of the companies has sponsored the Q.O.H.S Academic Achievers Program that recognizes our hard working students: